 Book of Cruelty

 A horrifying historical document reimagined as interactive fiction.
-The piece tries to affect the player's expectations before they begin playing.

 King Eric XIV ruled Sweden from 1560 to 1568.
 It was a reign characterised by madness, barbarism, and brutality.
 The King was deeply paranoid, obsessed with the idea that his subjects were plotting to overthrow him.
 He executed or locked up dissidents, and devised methods of physical and psychological torture unseen anywhere else in Renaissance Europe.
 An irrepressible and obsessive note-taker, the King kept a journal of his brutish reign.
 Years later, these notes became known as the Bok Av Grymhet, or Book of Cruelty.